magistermaks/fabric/wiki/mixins/inject.md

 ```

 #### Cancellable Injections
-The injection can be cancelled when a `cancellable=true` paramter is added to the `@Inject` adnotation.
+The injection can be cancelled when a `cancellable=true` parameter is added to the `@Inject` annotation.

 Example:
 ```java